hyunzzzin/hyunzzzin/README.md

 ## Whoami

- - Frontend Develop.
-IT inc
- - I'm interested in iot communication and I'm studying server construction through Node.js.
+ - I work as a developer at YOUNG-IT.
- - interest in react , javascript , typescript , mysql.
+ - interest in reactjs , javascript , typescript , mysql.
+ - Implement remote meter reading system using lwm2m international communication standard.
+ - My curious goal is to make a big contribution to constructing a digital twin.

 For more information, visit [hyunjin`s portfolio](https://hyunzzin.netlify.app/)